Set up your Hanko account

 This is a security property of WebAuthn API which ensures that all operations performed by authenticators are scoped to a particular origin, and cannot be replayed against a different origin.

-Every relying party has its own API server URL which serves as the base URL for all Hanko Authentication API endpoints.
-You can view your server URL in your relying party dashboard in the Hanko Console (see also section "Server URL" in our API reference).
+Every Authentication API tenant has one base URL for all Hanko Authentication API endpoints.
+You can view your base URL in your Authentication API project dashboard in the Hanko Console (see also section "Server URL" in our API reference).

 Securing API Keys